isomerpages/isomerpages-govtech/_products-and-services/citizens/moments-of-life.md

 ![Moments of Life is now LifeSG](/images/technews/lifesg-banner.png)

-The LifeSG app is a Smart Nation initiative that helps citizens access government services and information in one convenient place.
-We make government services more easy-to-use by personalising experiences, anticipating citizens’ needs and providing meaningful solutions on a single platform.
-With a simplified experience, citizens can save time and focus on the things that matter.
+LifeSG (formerly Moments of Life)is one of the Strategic National Projects under Singapore’s Smart Nation initiative.
+Aimed at providing a suite of services to support citizens’ needs at key junctures by integrating and bundling services across government agencies, MOL was first made available as a mobile application in June 2018 to support families with young children below six years old.

-### **Is the LifeSG app new?**
+Since then, the app has progressively added new features to serve citizens in other aspects of their life journey.
+These include an Active Ageing module for seniors aged 60 and above (rolled out in September 2019) and more recently, an Employment Support Guide for job-seekers (rolled out in June 2020).
+To date, the app has had more than 165,000 downloads.

-Formerly known as Moments of Life, the app was launched in June 2018 to support families with young children and seniors.
-Currently, 7 in 10 Singaporean births have been registered with the app.
+The app offers users more ready access to digital government services through the consolidation of personalised content.
+The app will include a new user interface with improved navigation, topical guides and the following features.

-With the rebranding to LifeSG, we plan to expand and serve citizens beyond key moments in their lives.
-Users will see new interface with improved navigation, topical guides and the following features:
+ - Explore Services – Citizens can explore and easily access more than 40 Government services (up from 12 services previously featured on the app).
+Information displayed is grouped according to topics of interest, such as family and parenting, work and employment, healthcare, housing and property, and other frequently-used digital services.
+More services will be added progressively.
+The full list of services available on LifeSG can be found in Annex C.

- - Explore Services - a feature for citizens to access more than 40 government services and information easily.
-These services are grouped into simple and clear topics, such as family and parenting, work and employment, healthcare, and more.
+ - Personalised Dashboard – Citizens can use the dashboard to discover recommended content, access guides that simplify processes such as job & preschool searches and discover government benefits through features such as the Family Support Calculator.

- - Personal Dashboard – a dashboard with recommended content, notifications and action items for users to manage their applications and deadlines.
+Upcoming plans will include an improved dashboard to provide citizens with an overview of key personal information such as their CPF, housing, and education details.
+The app will also include upcoming medical and school appointments, and reminders that prompt users to complete important applications such as birth registration, baby bonus and primary school registration.

-Over time, we hope to include more features and relevant digital services for citizens.Visit www.life.gov.sg for more information.
+Visit www.life.gov.sg for more information.